 - Support a positive working environment and work successfully as a member of a team.

 - Serve as liaison with community partners and volunteers.

 - Participate in regularly scheduled staff meetings, volunteer and in-service trainings.

 - Other duties as assigned.

 Bilingual preferred, English/Spanish or English/Mandarin.
 Requires a minimum of a Bachelor’s Degree in Psychology, Social Work, or related field or equivalent experience working in the field of human trafficking, domestic violence or sexual assault.
 Ability to handle emergency/crisis situations, as well as possess strong skills in decision making, case management, conflict resolution, leadership and excellent time management skills.
 Must be able to prioritize tasks, organize thoughts and communicate well both verbally and in writing.
 Ability to work independently with minimal supervision.
 Requires flexibility with schedule as crisis situations may necessitate staff to respond outside of normal schedule.
 Must be sensitive and competent to serve clients from diverse cultures.
 Must have completed or be available to complete the required 60-hour human trafficking and domestic violence trainings within 3 months of hire.
 Must maintain the confidentiality of the shelter locations as well as information pertaining to clients receiving services.
 Requires ability to collaborate with agency staff and community partners while demonstrating exemplary customer service.
 Must be computer literate with Microsoft Office and the internet.
-Requires reliable transportation, proof of a valid California drivers license and the ability to maintain an acceptable driving record as required by the insurance agency provider.
+Requires reliable transportation, proof of a valid California drivers license, auto insurance and the ability to maintain an acceptable driving record as required by the insurance agency provider.
 Successful background and criminal clearance required.